 - E - Easy to Consume

 With the possible exception of case studies, which can be longer, mistakes, checklists, and calculators meet these criteria.
-And they can be really useful, both for you and your prospects.
+They can be really useful, both for you and your prospects.

-For example, mistake lists and checklists can help your prospects solve real-world problems in their business by making them aware of the mistakes they're making and providing them with concrete tactics or strategies to improve.
+For example, mistake lists and checklists can help your prospects solve real-world problems in their business, by making them aware of the mistakes they're making, and providing them with concrete tactics or strategies in order to improve.

 When done right, these tools can also help teach prospects how to buy or show them the value of buying.
-For example, in the case of an ROI calculator, you can create an effortless way to demonstrate to prospects the tangible monetary results that could result from using your product - and based on each prospect's unique business metrics.
+For example, in the case of a ROI calculator, you can create an effortless way to show your prospects the tangible monetary results that could stem from using your product - and based on each prospect's unique business metrics.

-A good capture process must include a frictionless integration of your lead magnet to your landing page.
+A good capturing process must include a frictionless integration of your lead magnet to your landing page.

 To create landing pages integrated into your site, we recommend Webflow 💚

-The important thing is to create a fluid and straightforward lead magnet and ask a minimum of questions while qualifying a maximum of your lead.
+The important thing is to create a fluid and straightforward lead magnet and ask a minimum of questions while qualifying your lead to the maximum.

 💡 The trick is to limit the form to a few essential pieces of information...
 10 seconds should be enough for the interested parties to sign up.